Molly Drake: Official releases

 Molly Drake's material first met exposure on the documentary pertaining to her son's life, A Skin Too Few in 2000.
 The first official inclusion in an LP release was on the 2007 album, Family Tree.
 Two of her compositions, "Poor Mum" and "Do You Ever Remember?", were included on the release.

 Nick Drake's increasing cult following led to further interest in his mother.
 In 2011, an album entitled Molly Drake was released with the intent of focusing solely on the work of Molly Drake.
 The nineteen songs were recorded on a rudimentary setup in the 1950s in seclusion at her home, engineered by her husband Rodney.
 Piano accompanies Drake's soft vocals on tracks that mainly last two minutes.
 The tracks are poetic and heavy-hearted, similar to her son's musical style.
 The album was first released on Bryter Music complete with a small book of poems in a black card portfolio.
-The album was first released in the USA by the Squirrel Thing label and was engineered by Nick Drake's past engineer, John Wood.
+The album was first released in the USA by the Squirrel Thing Recordings label and was engineered by Nick Drake's past engineer, John Wood.
 Joe Boyd says this compilation is "the missing link in the Nick Drake story".